 When you are asleep and no longer feel any pain, a breathing tube will be placed.

 A breast implant is the simplest form of reconstruction.
 It can be done at the time of mastectomy if there is enough skin left on the chest wall.
-This one-stage, immediate breast reconstruction procedure involves inserting a breast implant where the breast tissue was taken out.
+This 1-stage, immediate breast reconstruction procedure involves inserting a breast implant where the breast tissue was taken out.

 The implant can be a silicone shell filled with sterile salt water (saline) or silicone gel.
 Alloderm or another type of treated skin may also be used to improve the appearance of the reconstructed breast.
 This type of reconstruction may provide an improved appearance of the breast without resorting to the use of skin and muscle tissue flaps.
 It is becoming the method of choice in immediate breast reconstruction.